Ninowis/wordpress-boilerstack/README.md

 Note that the volume the theme is copied to is available to you under `wp-content/themes` and will persists even if you stop or remove your Docker containers.

-You can also simply run `npm run watch` to copy your theme and watch over your changes to .css, .js and .php files to update your theme within the Wordpress volume in Docker.
+You can also just run `npm run watch` when you start development to copy your theme and watch over your changes to .css, .js and .php files to update your theme within the Wordpress volume in Docker.

 ### Shutdown and cleanup